Royal Parks Half Marathon 2022

 3.8 No drugs, illegal substances, performance enhancing substances or intoxicants of any kind are permitted to be brought to the venue or used by any Participant either before or during participation in the Event.
 The Event Organisers reserve the right to refuse attendance at, or participation in, the Event by any persons found to have consumed or to have in their possession any drugs, illegal substances, performance enhancing substances or intoxicants of any kind.

-3.9 The Event Organisers reserve the exclusive right and license throughout the world (and, the Participant hereby grants the Event Organisers such exclusive right and license) to interview and/or photograph and/or film Participants at the Event (or subsequent to the Event as the Event Organisers may reasonably require) and to the unlimited use in all current and future media (including without limitation, print, audio, audio visual, virtual media, the Internet, mobile telephony and so-called “3-G” technologies, CD-ROM or DVDs) of the Participant’s name, likeness and image or facsimile image, signature, voice, video and film portrayals and other means of identification of Participant, and any biographical or other information or data related to Participant (including race times and results), in connection with the production, advertisement, marketing or promotion of The Royal Parks, the Event and any subsequent Royal Parks Half Marathon events.
+3.9 The Event Organisers reserve the right (and, to the extent required under law, the Participant hereby grants the Event Organisers such right and licence) to interview and/or photograph and/or film Participants at the Event (or subsequent to the Event as the Event Organisers may reasonably require) and to use such photos, videos and interviews in all current and future media (including without limitation, print, audio, audio visual, and on the Internet, CD-ROM or DVDs) the Participant’s name, likeness and image or [signature, voice, video and film portrayals and other means of identification of Participant, and any biographical or other information or data related to Participant] (including race times and results), in connection with the production, advertisement, marketing or promotion of The Royal Parks, the Event and any subsequent Royal Parks Half Marathon events, subject always to the Event Organisers’ obligation to comply with Data Protection Laws.

 4 EVENT PARTICIPATION – PARTICIPANT’S DECLARATION

 4.1 The Participant agrees to be bound by these Terms and Conditions.
 If the Participant does not agree to these Terms and Conditions, they may not enter the Event.
-The Event Organisers reserve the right to change the Terms and Conditions from time to time without notice prior to the Event.
+The Event Organisers reserve the right to change the Terms and Conditions from time to time without notice prior to the Event by uploading a new version of the Terms and Conditions on the Website.
 The Participant therefore agrees to be bound by any such modification to the Terms and Conditions.

 4.2 The Participant acknowledges that participation in and training for the Event involves potentially dangerous physical activity and carries with it inherent risks and dangers which cannot be eliminated completely, which, without prejudice to the generality of this clause 4.2, may include accidents, personal injury (ranging from minor discomfort to catastrophic injuries and death) and loss or damage to property due to falls, obstacles, contact with other participants, the acts and/or omissions of other participants, the effects of weather, traffic conditions and the conditions of any road.
 By completing and submitting the Online Registration Form, the Participant confirms that, to the best of their knowledge, they are healthy and fit to run, they understand and have considered and evaluated the nature, scope and extent of the risks involved (including, without limitation, those risks listed above), and have voluntarily and freely chosen to assume all risks associated with participating in the Event (except where any such personal and bodily injury, including death, is caused by the negligence of the Event Organisers or any of their employees).
 The Participant further understands that the Event Organisers reserve the right to refuse the Participant’s attendance at, and/or participation in, the Event.